Sarah Iles Johnston

 Personal Statement

 An interest that has run throughout my career is the question of how people come to hold the religious beliefs that they do.
 What makes us believe in God, or gods, or demons, or angels, or saints, or ghosts, or ifrits, or banshees or anything else?
 In recent years, I've focused particularly on how narratives create and sustain such beliefs and how they help to underwrite the rituals that accompany belief.
 My most recent scholarly book is The Story of Myth (2018), which uses approaches from folklore studies, narratology, media studies and the social sciences to better understand the ways in which myths, in the vivid forms in which they were narrated in ancient Greece, contributed to the creation and sustenance of belief in the ancient gods and heroes.
-My new book, Gods and Mortals: Ancient Greek Myths for Modern Readers (due out in late 2022) puts to use what I learned by writing The Story of Myth.
-There, I aim to retell Greek myths in a way that will engage modern audiences while nonetheless remaining true to ancient versions.
+My new book, Gods and Mortals: Ancient Greek Myths for Modern Readers (Princeton 2023) puts to use what I learned by writing The Story of Myth.
+There, I aimed to retell Greek myths in a way that would engage modern audiences while nonetheless remaining true to ancient versions.
 Check my personal website for virtual events connected with Gods and Mortals.

 Contrary to rumor, I am not retiring!